Policy Architects

 In my opinion, guaranteeing future insurability is one of the most important reasons to consider insurance for your child.

-On the other hand, Equitable Life’s, 20-pay, participating whole policy may offer the best value.
+On the other hand, Equitable Life’s 20-pay, which is a participating whole life policy, may offer the best value.
 For $30 per month, that same 5-year-old boy has base coverage of approximately $30,000.
 When the policy is paid up in 20 years, the total cost of insurance is $7,200 (240 months X $30/ per month).
-But that’s not all, the cash value is close to $4,000 and continues to grow along with the death benefit.
+But that’s not all.
+The cash value is close to $4,000 and continues to grow along with the death benefit.

 So what did this achieve?
-For $30 per month, your child is covered with $30,000 of life insurance.
-Enough to take care of final expenses.
-More importantly, you guaranteed the future insurability of your child.
+For $30 per month, your child is covered with $30,000 of life insurance—enough to take care of final expenses.
+More importantly, you guarantee your child’s future insurability.
 They also have the option to purchase $500,000 of insurance without any underwriting when they turn 21.

-After 20 years when your child is 25, payments stop but the policy stays in force.
-Even if you didn’t execute the insurability option, you have something to show for the money you invested.
+Payments stop after 20 years when your child is 25, but the policy stays in force.
+Even if you didn’t execute the insurability option, you have something to show for your invested money.

 Bottom Line: Life Insurance for Kids

-For most people, buying life insurance for their children is something they don’t want to think about.
+Most people don’t want to consider buying their children’s life insurance.
 However, if you’re thinking about protecting your entire family and lifestyle, it’s worth considering.

-If money is an issue, a term rider s the most economical route to take.
-For $10 extra per month on your term policy, all your children, including the unborn are covered for up to $30,000.
+If money is an issue, a term rider is the most economical route.
+For $10 extra per month on your term policy, all your children, including the unborn, are covered for up to $30,000.

-If you do have a little extra to spend, 20-pay, whole life insurance for kids – with a guaranteed insurability rider – is the way to go!
+If you have a little extra to spend, 20-pay, whole-life insurance for kids – with a guaranteed insurability rider – is the way to go!

-Life insurance for kids is a useful tool.
+Life insurance for kids is a valuable tool!

 James Heidebrecht